-Tennin 天人 and Tennyo 天女 are angels, or divine messengers tenshi 天使 found in Japanese and Chinese Buddhist traditions.
-They are frequently represented as bodhisattvas, or spiritual beings accompanying the divinities and Buddhas living in the heavenly realm.
-As shown here in this exquisite hollow core wood carving, the statue was made of Japanese cypress in joined block construction, meticulously brushed lacquer and gilded gold, with crystal inlaid for the ushnisha, and reverse-painted crystal inserts for her downcast eyes.
-Standing on a black lacquer pedestal (newer), she is leaning slightly forward in a noble and courteous mien, with hands hold forth in an offering gesture, possibly once held a lotus flower in hands; in a life-like presence denotes the carver's intricate skill that exemplifies the artistic sophistication and elegance of the early Japanese wood carving, the rolling pleats and folds of her dress gives the impression of the goddess is floating just above the earth.
-Though there are minor lose and some age cracks, the 18th century or earlier large yosegi-zukuri Edo figure is in sublime and good condition overall.
+ennin 天人 and Tennyo 天女 are angels, or divine messengers Tenshi 天使 found in Japanese and Chinese Buddhist traditions.
+They are bodhisattvas or spiritual beings accompanying the Buddhas in the heavenly realm.
+In this 18th century hollow-core wood carving, the statue was made of Japanese cypress in joined blocks construction, with meticulously brushed lacquer and gilded gold, crystal inlaid for the ushnisha, and reverse-painted crystal inserts for her downcast eyes.
+She leans slightly forward in a noble and courteous mien, hands hold forth in an offering gesture, possibly once held a lotus in her hands.
+With The rolling pleats and folds of her dress, the Tennin appears floating just above the earth.
+Her life-like presence denotes the carver's intricate skill that exemplifies the artistic sophistication and elegance of the early Japanese wood carving.
+A similar Bodhisattva was found in the Monmyo-Ji temple in Kyoto

 bear the name Gyokai 行快.
 The senior disciple of the famous Buddhist sculptor Kaikei 快慶, also known as Busshi.
 The uncanny resemblances of these statues suggested that the figure is Seishi Bosatsu 勢至, the attendant of Buddha Amida.
 There are minor losses and some age cracks; the 18th-century hollow-block carving displays above a newer black lacquer pedestal, in sublime and good condition overall.